Lumi-supercomputer/lumi-userguide/docs/storage/storing-data.md

 On LUMI you have access to network file system storage based on the [LUMI-P][lumip] and [LUMI-F][lumif] hardware partitions.
 At a later point, object storage based on [LUMI-O][lumio] will also become available.
+The use of storage is billed according to the [billing policy](../computing/jobs/billing.md#storage-billing).

 ## Where to store data?